apache/incubator-taverna-common-activities/README.md

 ## Skipping tests

-To skip the tests (these can be timeconsuming), use:
+To skip the tests (these can be time-consuming), use:

     mvn clean install -DskipTests